retreat-of-tbd/retreat-of-tbd.github.io/tbd5.md

 We are asking you, our TBD alumni, to expand on who you invite into our retreat space.

 We will be making intentional choices to make the retreat more inclusive as a part of this initiative.

+## = SESSIONS =

+Retreat is a container where participants host activities and sessions on whatever they want.
+You can share your passions by offering sessions.
+You can participate in other sessions that interest you.
+We invite you to come with the intention to learn new things, grow, play, and connect deeply with each other.

+What sessions will be offered?
+It depends on who comes.

+Previous retreats have included:

+- Movement (e.g. contact improv, group strength training, naked dance analysis)
+- Discussions (e.g. comparing relationship check-in formats, group strength training, your relationship to anger)
+- Connection (e.g. hot tub hot seat, 3 minute tantric)
+- Breaking through barriers (e.g. UX-designing your life, build an official will)
+- Play (e.g. fruit ninja, paper airplanes, a fabulous fashion show, sardines hide and seek, pillow fight)
+- Sharing (e.g. tea and chocolate, sensation tastings, magic show for adults)
+- Skills Share (e.g. lock picking, celtic rope knots)
+- And a bunch more (singing, improv, personal support ... whatever people were passionate enough to bring into the space)

+What happens at this retreat is up to you!

 ## = Host team =